MBARI-BOG/MBARI-BOG-CTD-peristalticpump-DNARNAshield-sampling-protocol/MBARI-BOG-CTD-peristalticpump-DNARNAshield-sampling-protocol.md

 > Insert a short description of the background for the method/protocol (e.g. why and for which purpose do you perform water sampling).
 Please provide a brief summary of your method including, as appropriate, a brief description of what techniques your best practice is about, which ocean environments or regions it targets, the primary sensors covered, what type of data/measurements/observing platform it covers, limits to its applicability.

+This protocol is for water samples collected from Niskin bottles on a CTD rosette (although it can be applied to other water sample collection methods).
+The goal is to concentrate environmental DNA and RNA from seawater onto a flat filter membrane for preservation and later analysis through metabaroding and qPCR.

 ### Method Description and Rationale

 > Insert a short description of the functioning principal of the methodology used in the protocol (i.e. how does the method work?).
 Please note that this is different from the step-by-step description of the protocol procedure.
 Insert a short statement explaining why the specific methodology used in the protocol has been selected (e.g. it is highly reproducible, highly accurate, procedures are easy to execute etc….).

+This protocol is designed for relatively high-throughput sampling in primarily nearshore surface waters where environmental DNA concentrations are higher but also due to phytoplankton blooms or other biomass aggregations, passing more than 1L through a 0.22 uM membrane can be sometimes difficult.
+When sampling in lower eDNA environments (offshore or in deeper environments) consider increasing the volume of seawater filtered.
+A larger poresize filter can also be used to sample higher volumes of seawater but may be detrimental to prokaryote community collection.

 ### Spatial Coverage and Environment(s) of Relevance